 For submission of articles to the Journal of Colloid and Interface Science please go to the journal's online submission site at: http://ees.elsevier.com/jcis/.

 There are no submission fees or page charges.
 Each manuscript should be accompanied by a letter outlining the basic findings of the paper and their significance.
 The Editors invite authors to suggest the names of up to five persons who are qualified to serve as reviewers, in case the submission is decided to proceed to external review.
 Please provide complete contact information, including an e-mail address.
 Authors are requested not to suggest reviewers with whom they have a person or professional relationship, especially if that relationship would prevent the reviewer from having an unbiased opinion of the work of the authors.
 Referees should be from institutions other than (and preferably countries other than) those of any of the Authors.Original contributions only will be considered.
 Manuscripts are accepted for review with the understanding that the same work has not been published, that it is not under consideration for publication elsewhere, and that its submission for publication has been approved by all of the authors; further, that any person cited as a source of personal communications has approved such citation.
 Written authorization may be required at the Editor's discretion.
 Articles and any other material published in the Journal of Colloid and Interface Science represent the opinions of the author(s) and should not be construed to reflect the opinions of the Editor(s) and the Publisher.

 The Journal of Colloid and Interface Science endeavors to publish current scientific research findings in a timely manner.
 Accordingly, articles returned to the author(s) for revision and not promptly returned in a suitably revised form will be relegated to inactive status after 2 months and will be automatically withdrawn from consideration after 3 months.

-Authors are requested to suggest the names and e-mail addresses of five appropriately qualified persons as potential reviewers.
+Authors are requested to suggest the names and e-mail addresses of at least five appropriately qualified persons as potential reviewers.
 These people should not also be members of the JCIS Editorial and Advisory board; the membership can be found at: http://www.journals.elsevier.com/journal-of-colloid-and-interface-science/editorial-board/